qq456cvb/CPPF2/README.md

 ![teaser](./teaser.gif)

 ## Update Logs
+- 2024/06/16 - Uploaded code to reproduce our demo.
+- 2024/06/15 - Our paper is accepted to IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI)!
 - 2024/04/10 - Add data processing scripts to convert PhoCAL or Wild6D into REAL275's format.
 - 2024/04/01 - pretrained models are under `ckpts`!
 - Thanks <a href='https://github.com/dvirginz'>@dvirginz</a> for providing the `Dockerfile` to build `shot.cpp`!